-Salt levels in fast food vary significantly between countriesApril 16th, 2012 in Health /
+Salt levels in fast food vary significantly between countriesApril 16, 2012 in Medicine & Health / Health

 Salt levels vary significantly in the fast foods sold by six major companies in various developed countries, which suggests that technical issues, often cited as barriers to salt reduction initiatives, are not the issue, according to a study in CMAJ (Canadian Medical Association Journal).